So Help Me God (book)

 So Help Me God is a memoir by former Vice President of the United States, Mike Pence, published on November 15, 2022, by Simon & Schuster.
-The book chronicles Pence's life, his journey in politics, and his tenure as the 48th Vice President under President Donald Trump, providing insights into pivotal moments during his career and the Trump administration.
+The book chronicles Pence's life, his journey in politics, and his tenure as the 48th Vice President under President Donald Trump, providing insights into pivotal moments during his career and the first Trump administration.

 Background

 Mike Pence, a former Congressman and Governor of Indiana, served as the 48th Vice President of the United States from 2017 to 2021.
 Known for his devout Christian faith and conservative principles, Pence became a prominent figure in the Republican Party during a particularly turbulent period in American politics.
 After leaving office, his relationship with former President Trump, particularly in the aftermath of the January 6 Capitol attack, became a focal point of public and political interest.

 So Help Me God serves as Pence's reflection on his life, values, and the challenges he faced in public service.
 The title, drawn from the traditional oath of office, underscores his deep commitment to faith and duty.